benmwilson/Closh.0/README.md

  - [Eric Shanks](https://github.com/EricShanks68)
  - [Richardo Brown](https://github.com/Buttertoastt)

 As a group, we decided to each attempt to tackle the project individually and try out our own different implementations.
-We eached coded out a parallel and sequential execution and then worked together to pick the best algorithm and make any suitable changes or fixes.
+Each member worked in seperate branches until the code was eventually comprised into the main branch.
+We eached coded out a parallel and sequential execution to completion and then worked together to pick the best algorithm and make any suitable changes or fixes.
 The final code is the result of equal effort on the behalf of all group members, not one individual effort.

 ### Resources